DIY SHAMPOO. WHY I DON’T REALLY DO IT

 Other brands I have tried and like

 MineralFusion, Mukti, 100% Pure, Lavera, Pineapple Heads (for kids).
-Google for stockists, or check out your local health food/organic store; companies like Nourished Life and Biome may stock them online too.
+Ecosia (or Google) for stockists, or check out your local health food/organic store.
+Companies like Nourished Life and Biome may stock them online too.

 Now, if your ‘20% too-hard basket’ currently houses hair care, LEAVE IT THERE!
 Get to it when you’re ready and don’t feel guilty about it.
 You can reduce your toxin exposure in other ways, through the replacement of other products.
 Or you can try washing hair less frequently (using a no toxin natural dry shampoo in-between washes).